 Refresh Old Content

-Evergreen content is a great way to get more mileage out of your content strategy investments.
+Evergreen content is a great way to get more mileage from your content strategy investments.

-Along the same lines, it's astonishing how many data center providers are sabotaging their content strategy success by missing the basics on their websites: stale copyright years in their website footers, failing the mobile-friendly test (not responsive), and blogs/social not updated in literally years.
+Along the same lines, it's astonishing how many data center providers sabotage their content strategy success by missing the basics on their websites: stale copyright years in their website footers, failing the mobile-friendly test (not responsive), and blogs/social not updated in literally years.

 The Bottom Line

-What have you found to be most important when building your company’s content strategy?
+What have you found most important when building your company’s content strategy?
 Share your thoughts in the Comments box below.